 4.4.9.7 The service/system shall contain a simple user interface with user-profile-based access authorizations.

-4.4.9.8 System availability with a 0 recovery-time objective is needed.
+4.4.9.8 System availability with a 0 recovery-time objective is required.

-4.4.9.9 Support of growth ability including system users and devices is needed.
+4.4.9.9 Support of growth ability including system users and devices is required.
 A detailed account is required regarding system ability to supply growth in hardware, software, and storage-volume requirements.

 4.4.9.10 A detailed account is required regarding system performance and latency data in accordance with the way the system is assimilated.

-4.4.9.11 A detailed account is required regarding characteristics of the CASB solution for cloud-based systems policy application.
+4.4.9.11 A detailed account regarding characteristics of the CASB solution for cloud-based systems policy application is required.

-4.4.9.12 Support of multiple secured links to cloud services via API interfaces is needed.
+4.4.9.12 Support of multiple secured links to cloud services via API interfaces is required.

-4.4.9.13 Support of linkage to new cloud applications is needed.
-A detailed account is required regarding SLA in the event of a link of a new cloud application.
+4.4.9.13 Support of linkage to new cloud applications is required.
+A detailed account regarding SLA in the event of connection to a new cloud application is required.

-4.4.9.14 Structured capability and manual definition capability relating to creation of different levels of access to data (RBAC) and defining applications, as the system manager shall determine, are needed.
+4.4.9.14 Structured capability and manual definition capability relating to creation of different levels of access to data (RBAC) and defining applications, as the system manager shall determine, is required.

-4.4.9.15 The ability to create a code of conduct on the basis of AD attributes is needed.
+4.4.9.15 The ability to create a code of conduct on the basis of AD attributes is required.

-4.4.9.16 Personally tailored enforcement of application access control, on the basis of various parameters including the following, is needed:
+4.4.9.16 Personally tailored enforcement of application access control, on the basis of various parameters including the following, is required:

-4.4.9.16.1 Device.
+4.4.9.16.1 device.

-4.4.9.16.2 Location.
+4.4.9.16.2 location.

-4.4.9.16.3 User.
+4.4.9.16.3 user.

-4.4.9.16.4 Activity.
+4.4.9.16.4 activity.

-4.4.9.17 Integration with systems such as Microsoft Graph APIs to monitor users’ activity and enforce policy is needed.
+4.4.9.17 Integration with systems such as Microsoft Graph APIs to monitor users’ activity and enforce policy is required.

-Detection and presentation of platform data, applicatons, and cloud infrastructures
+Detection and presentation of cloud platform data, applications, and infrastructures

-4.4.9.18 Support of an integrative CASB soluton, run by an integrated central-management system is needed.
+4.4.9.18 Support of an integrative CASB solution, run by an integrated central-management system, is required.

-4.4.9.19 Support of “Shadow IT” detection and presentation is needed.
+4.4.9.19 Support of “Shadow IT” detection and presentation is required.

-4.4.9.20 Support of detection and presentation of IaaS and PaaS services in use is needed.
+4.4.9.20 Support of detection and presentation of IaaS and PaaS services in use is required.

-4.4.9.21 Support of detection and presentation of users of cloud applications on the basis of user name or ID is needed.
+4.4.9.21 Support of detection and presentation of users of cloud applications on the basis of user name or ID is required.

-4.4.9.22 Support of detection and presentation of specific instrument and browser for users of cloud applications is needed.
+4.4.9.22 Support of detection and presentation of specific instrument and browser for users of cloud applications is required.

-4.4.9.23 Support of detection and presentation of information about geoposition and IP from which access is made is needed.
+4.4.9.23 Support of detection and presentation of information about geoposition and IP from which access is made is required.

-4.4.9.24 Support of detection of stored or in-use data (files, fields) with undetected cloud services and presentation of the same as items of significant data risk is needed.
+4.4.9.24 Support of detection of stored or in-use data (files, fields) with undetected cloud services and presentation of the same as items of significant data risk are required.

-4.4.9.25 Support of DLP policy creation even in the course of password-protected or locked/encrypted file upload to the cloud is needed in order to allow the BASB to supervise and protect critical data in cells, columns, document notes, and metadata.
-A detailed account is required regarding additional characteristics such as support of lexicons and data authentication mechanisms including personal ID information (PII), protected health information (PHI), ID card numbers, credit-cards, customer numbers, etc..
+4.4.9.25 Support of DLP policy creation even in the course of password-protected or locked/encrypted file upload to the cloud is needed in order to allow the CASB to supervise and protect critical data in cells, columns, document notes, and metadata.
+A detailed account is required regarding additional characteristics such as support of lexicons and data authentication mechanisms including personal ID information (PII), protected health information (PHI), ID card numbers, credit-cards, customer numbers, etc.

-4.4.9.26 Support of data monitoring, using the API interfaces supplied by the cloud application and allowing the creation of an encryption policy or alert against breach of use policy in various types of applications, is needed.
-A detailed account is required regarding interface capabilities and integration with cloud-system capabilities.
+4.4.9.26 Support of data monitoring, using the API interfaces supplied by the cloud application and allowing the creation of an encryption policy or an alert against breach of use policy in various types of applications, is needed.
+A detailed account regarding interface capabilities and integration with cloud-system capabilities is required.

-4.4.9.27 Support of flexible encryption-key management SLs is needed, including keys managed in a local SL or a cloud-based HSM component.
+4.4.9.27 Support of flexible encryption-key management solutions is required, including keys managed in a local solution or a cloud-based HSM component.